Jahia/bootstrap5/README.md

 ### [Navbar](docs/navbar.md)

-The navbar provides simple navigation for your site with login options, language switch, and more. [more >>](docs/navbar.md)
+The navbar provides simple navigation for your site with sign in options, language switch, and more. [more >>](docs/navbar.md)

 ### [Pagination](docs/pagination.md)